freenet/freenet-core/docs/src/components/contracts.md

 contract states in Freenet, a concept similar to [Conflict-free Replicated Data Types](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type).

-In the language of mathematics, the contract defines a commutative monoid on the contract's state.
-For example, if the contract's state is a single number, then the contract could define the merging of two states as the sum of the two numbers.
-However, these basic operations are too simple on their own but can be combined with others to support the merging of more complex states.
+As a very simple example, if the contract's state is a single number, then the contract could define the merging of two states as the maximum of the two numbers.

+In mathematical jargon, a contract defines a [commutative monoid](https://mathworld.wolfram.com/CommutativeMonoid.html) on the contract's state - but you can ignore this if you're not a mathematician.

 #### Efficient State Synchronization